Ok. This is going to be tough. I need to come clean on this. Some of you who know this blog may have guessed already, that yes, I’m a Bible nerd.

 No, we don’t seriously study scripture.
 We may read it for devotions, personalise it as a word ‘just for me.’
 But do we seriously study it, to understand God better?
 Do we have our faith deepened?

-No, instead the intellect is too easily downgraded because it’s dangerous.
+Instead, the intellect is too easily downgraded because it’s dangerous.
 It questions, it doubts, it can upset the status quo and cause division.
-It can be proud and self-serving.
-The intellect can undermine the very foundation of faith itself.
+It can be proud and self-serving and undermine the very foundation of faith itself.

-That’s why many churches, protestant especially, are anti-intellect and intellectual because it’s based on a fear.
+That’s why many churches, protestant especially, are anti-intellect because it’s based on a fear.
 The fear of losing faith.

 How wrong that is.